Dead 7

-Dead 7 (formerly titled Dead West) is a 2016 post-apocalyptic zombie horror western made-for-TV film written by Nick Carter, American singer best known as a member of the Backstreet Boys (who also acted in the film).
-It is directed by Danny Roew and produced by The Asylum.
+Dead 7 (formerly titled Dead West) is a 2016 post-apocalyptic zombie horror western film written by Nick Carter, directed by Danny Roew and produced by The Asylum.
 It aired on SyFy on April 1, 2016 in the United States.

-Carter managed to get two of his bandmates, AJ McLean and Howie Dorough to star in the film.
+Carter managed to get two of his bandmates, AJ McLean and Howie Dorough, to star in the film.
 In addition, Carter also cast several members from other boy bands like 98 Degrees, O-Town, *NSYNC and All-4-One.
-A free copy of the theme song "In the End" was released on March 28, performed by band members Carter, McLean and Dorough; Joey Fatone and Chris Kirkpatrick from NSYNC; Jeff Timmons from 98 Degrees; and Erik-Michael Estrada from O-Town.
+The theme song "In the End" was released on March 28, performed by Carter, McLean, Dorough, Fatone, Kirkpatrick, Timmons and Estrada.

 Plot

-After the zombie apocalypse occurs, humanity reverts to a way of life reminiscent of the Old West.
-However, a woman named Apocalypta has decided to try and train zombies to use as her army to take over what is left of the world.
+After a zombie apocalypse, humanity reverts to a way of life reminiscent of the Old West.
+However, a woman named Apocalypta has decided to train zombies to use as her army to take over what is left of the world.
 After creating her army, which she calls Copperheads, she has her subordinates, Johnny Vermillion and Stamper, begin leading them to the town of Harper's Junction.
 Some of the residents run or hide while others, such as Billy, begin to fight back.
 When a Copperhead almost kills Billy, his girlfriend, Daisy Jane, saves him.
 Daisy and Billy encounter Johnny and capture him but with the sheriff dead and the town overrun, they decide to take him with them as they head to Desert Springs.
 In Desert Springs, Mayor Shelby, who lost an eye to Apocalypta, and Sheriff Cooper question Johnny about why Apocalypta attacked Harper's Junction.
 When Johnny mocks them, Shelby tells Cooper to hang Johnny at sunrise.
 Meanwhile, Stamper tells Apocalypta about Johnny being captured, and she orders him to rescue Johnny.
 He does, and they plan their escape, but before he leaves, Johnny pays a visit to Georgie, a young boy that Cooper is raising.